 - Dat Dog: People love love Dat Dog for its amazing hot dog creations.
 There are a few locations around the city but its most frequented spot is late night on Frenchman street.

 - Cafe Du Monde: The famous Cafe Du Monde.
 A must, must, must go.
 Enjoy the sugar powdered dough with frozen coffee.
 Unfortunately you will wait on an extremely long line to get a table, since it’s the most popular spot in NOLA.
 It’s right off of Jackson Square so at least you get a good view while waiting in line!

 - Insider Tip: Go late night; it closes at 2AM!

 - Shaya: A relatively new restaurant (less than 3 years) pioneered by the famous Israeli Chef Alon Shaya.
 It won one of the best new restaurants in the country last year.
 Must.
 Go.
 All the plates are unreal.

-- Domenica: Another one of my favorites, I cannot not go to Domenica when I visit.
+- Domenica: Another one of my favorites, I cannot not go to Domenica when I go on a New Orleans trip.
 Must get the cauliflower and the kale chips.
 Their pizza is also amazing.
 They also have a very good Happy hour deal with half off pizzas and drinks from 4-6pm!
-Domenica is perfect for any kind of dietary restriction.
+Domenica is also perfect for any kind of dietary restriction.